johe123qwe/github-trending/README.md

 ## Javascript

+* 【2024-08-06】[hackthedev / dcts-shipping](https://github.com/hackthedev/dcts-shipping) - A Chat Platform like Discord but self-hostable like TeamSpeak
 * 【2024-08-03】[SadeghHayeri / GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) - GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
 * 【2024-08-02】[CanadaHonk / porffor](https://github.com/CanadaHonk/porffor) - A from-scratch experimental AOT JS engine, written in JS
 * 【2024-07-29】[spicetify / cli](https://github.com/spicetify/cli) - Command-line tool to customize Spotify client.
 Supports Windows, MacOS, and Linux.